top of page

 Genesis 2:7

-For example, if God wanted to breathe life into another physical object such as a rock or a chair then in all due respects, that object would be alive in a spiritual sense and actually consist of a soul.
-It may not do very much because the object lacked appendages and it may not learn very much due to missing a brain, but it would be a living being in a spiritual sense.
-Subsequently, if the rock or chair were broken apart, the soul of the molecular object would be released into the spiritual realm, similar to when a human being dies in the physical world.
+For example, if God wanted to breathe life into a physical object such as a rock or a chair then in all due respects, that object would be alive in a spiritual sense and actually consist of a soul.
+It may not do very much because the object lacked appendages, and it may not learn very much due to missing a brain, but it would be considered as a living being in a spiritual sense.
+Subsequently, if the rock or chair were broken apart, the soul of the molecular object would be released into the spiritual realm similar to when a human being dies in the physical world.

-What this example represents is that the breath of God (or the establishment of our soul) is the discerning factor in enriching a particular molecular arrangement into being a living life form, regardless if the atomic structure was human or otherwise in nature.
+What this example signifies is that the breath of God (or the establishment of our soul) is the discerning factor in enriching a particular molecular arrangement into becoming a living life form, regardless if the atomic structure was human or otherwise in nature.

 Collection Of Atoms